Tatis homers, 4 for 4 in return, Padres beat Rockies 3-0 - WHIZ News

+Tatis came up in the eighth needing a triple for the cycle and got his third extra-base hit of the game, an RBI double.
+He did a little dance after reaching the bag.

+“It would have been great if we would have checked the cycle out of my things to do list but we were a little short and it’s definitely something I’m looking to the future for,” Tatis said.

-The Padres were 7-1 without Tatis, their star shortstop who was placed on the injured list before a game at Colorado on May 11.
+The Padres were 7-1 without Tatis, who was placed on the injured list before a game at Colorado on May 11.
 Right fielder Wil Myers and first baseman Eric Hosmer were pulled from that game, Myers after he returned a positive test and Hosmer due to contact tracing.

 Tatis and Hosmer were activated before Wednesday’s game and Myers is expected back this weekend.
 Jurickson Profar and Jorge Mateo, also placed in the contact tracing protocol on May 11, returned Monday night.